 Europe's most famous alternative tours company!

-Join the Crazy Guides® team on one of our legendary Krakow Tours in vintage Trabant automobiles and see the true sights of this amazing city.
+Join the Crazy Guides® team on one of our legendary Nowa Huta tours in vintage Trabant automobiles and see the true sights of this amazing city.
 Our funky cars and laid-back local guides guarantee an unforgettable holiday experience!

 Nowa Huta was started in 1949 as a separate town near Kraków.
 It was planned as a huge centre of heavy industry.
 The town was to become an ideal urban project for the Communist propaganda and populated mostly by industrial workers.
 The reasons for building a workers' paradise near bourgeois Kraków were mostly ideological and were against laws of economy.
 In the 1980s Nowa Huta became a place of many demonstrations and violent street protests of the Solidarity movement, fought by the police. more info @ Wikipiedia»